-A long ball can catch the opposition out and cause chaos in their defence.
+A long ball can catch the opposition out and cause chaos in their defense

 This style of football involved playing the ball short, with multiple passes to catch out the opponents and frustrate them by not giving them a chance to kick the ball.

-The other tactic used, mostly by teams that do not have players that possess great technical ability is long ball football.
-This tactic of playing the ball long allows teams to bypass the opposition’s midfield and get it straight into the opposition’s box, putting great pressure on the opposition defence.
+The other tactic used, mostly by teams that do not have players that possess great technical ability is the long ball technique.
+This tactic of playing the ball long allows teams to bypass the opposition’s midfield and get it straight into the opposition’s box, putting great pressure on the opposing defense.

-Players like David Beckham and Steven Gerrard used it to great effect to catch out the opposing defence and play defence-splitting balls.
+Players like David Beckham and Steven Gerrard used it to great effect to catch out the opposing defense and play defense-splitting balls.

 Before playing the ball

-Before playing the long ball, the player must visualise where he wants to hit the ball, scope the pitch to see if it would be a suitable pass, communicate to the attacker that he is passing to, and then pass the ball long.
+Before applying the technique, the player must visualise where he wants to hit the ball, scope the pitch to see if it would be a suitable pass, communicate to the attacker that he is passing to, and then pass the ball long.

 You could be a great passer of the ball, but it would all be of little or no use if you cannot communicate well with your attackers.

 The positioning of your body and feet, as well as the follow-through, is key to hitting the ball to the right target.

 Place your non-kicking foot beside the ball to get a firm grip, and swing your kicking leg just below the middle of the ball.
 Kick the ball using the laces and swing across it to generate power and accuracy.[pullquote]To hit the ball with power, swipe quickly across the ball with your feet at the lower part of the ball.
 Lean back while kicking the ball and ensure that you have a good follow through; open your shoulders wide for balance. [/pullquote]